 "education" AND "VET", in a search on "engagement", which is the end-result I the Scopus database, on 16-11-2023, seek in my students, reveals what we see revealed two documents, as shown in in Table 1.
 After all, teachers seek these figure 3.
 The journals where the two three elements in their students, or "star" articles were published are specific to students at least: a passion for the subject, Vocational Education and Training.
-The enthusiasm for class and for the education most recent article (Niittylahti et al., 2023) environment, and engagement, above all rare as it requires a focus over time.
+The enthusiasm for class and for the education most recent article (Niittylahti et al., 2023) environment, and engagement, above all is a longitudinal study, which tends to be engagement - which shows that we are rare as it requires a focus over time.
 The being successful in our endeavor to transfer second article is on Korea and the VET knowledge.